Co-Chair, Sustainable Energy Initiative (SEI)

 Major research projects

-Also, I am actively collaborating with key partners to develop new renewable energy training opportunities based on experiential learning.
-For example, we are developing a new Renewable Energy Training Institute that will be held June 19-24 2017 at York University and Oxford County (Oxford County is Ontario's first community aiming to achieve 100% renewable energy and zero waste).
+More specifically, we are developing with the best national and international partners the new International Renewable Energy Academy (IREA) which will provide unique opportunities based on experiential learning.
+IREA will be held June 19-23 2017 at York University and Oxford County (Oxford County is Ontario's first community aiming to achieve 100% renewable energy and zero waste).

 For 2017-2018, I am focusing my research on climate change mitigation strategies, storage solutions for renewable energy, transportation and renewable energy, and sustainable energy development at York University.
-As an example, I am part of the Scientific Committee of the International Renewable Energy Storage Conference that will be held March 14-16 in Dusseldorf Germany.
+As an example, I am part of the Scientific Committee of the International Renewable Energy Storage Conference that is held every year in Dusseldorf, Germany.

 2014 Etcheverry, J. Chapter 33: Implementing Practical Pedagogical Strategies for the Widespread Adoption of Renewable Energy.
 In Alsop, S. and Bencze, L. (editors).
 Activist Science & Technology Education.
 (Toronto: Springer Press).